Audrey Kirchner is an MT/HDS as well as an online instructor who has worked online for decades.

 The medical transcription profession has evolved over the years to become one of the most physically tasking positions you can secure.
 Why?

-The repetitive nature of keyboarding has been shown to cause thousands upon thousands of cases of repetitive strain injury or RSI per year.
-Some people recover but some sadly do not.
+The repetitive nature of keyboarding has been shown to cause thousands upon thousands of cases of repetitive strain injuries, or RSI, per year.
+Some people recover, but some sadly do not.

-Since the shift of medical records from paper charts to computerized medical records and the subsequent demise of transcription standards to a piecemeal environment, it has made it all the more demanding on transcriptionists...and on many other computer users across other industries as well.
+Since the shift of medical records from paper charts to computerized medical records and the subsequent demise of transcription standards to a piecemeal environment, the job of transcriptionists has become all the more demanding...and on many other computer users across other industries as well.

 Let's take a look at some sound ergonomic products that are especially vital to a medical transcriptionist but can also prove invaluable to anyone who makes their living on a computer.

 Best Ergonomic Keyboards